Am I pregnant?

 Yesterday I suddenly was hit with a feeling of intense weakness.
 It wasn't a stomachache, but a wave of weakness and nausea.
 I quickly went to a bathroom.
 Afterwards, I felt fine, but there was still a feeling of something moving around in my lower stomach (intestines?).

 My immediate thought was that it was "morning sickness," a symptom of pregnancy.
 This seems impossible because I haven't been missing my period.
 If I did conceive, it could have happened only during last week.
 Wouldn't it be too early to tell?
-Also, are there pregnancy tests available at the Health Services in John Jay?
+Also, are there pregnancy tests available at Health Services?
 If so, for what charge?
 Is it confidential?
 Do you recommend the store-bought home tests?
 When would those become effective (i.e., how many days/weeks after conception would the testing be accurate?)

 Thanks a lot,

-Some women may experience physical signs of pregnancy like nausea or so-called "morning sickness" as soon as one to two weeks after conception, but others may not.
-For more details, take a look at Signs of early pregnancy and abortion info.
-Keep in mind that early symptoms of pregnancy vary from woman to woman and pregnancy to pregnancy.
-Even if some signs point to "yes," there's no reason to assume you're pregnant until you take a pregnancy test and find out for sure.
+Some people may experience pregnancy-related nausea and vomiting (often called morning sickness) as early as two weeks after conception, but others may not.
+Keep in mind that early symptoms of pregnancy vary from person to person and pregnancy to pregnancy.
+Even if some signs point to "yes," you won't know until you take a pregnancy test and find out for sure.